 One of the best tools that we use at Tyton Media to do keyword research is Ahrefs.

-It allows you to view a ton of great data about what keywords people are searching, how many people are searching it and a bunch of other great tools to do good research.
+It allows you to view a ton of great data about what keywords people are searching for, how many people are searching for it and a bunch of other great tools to do good research.

 For the example of this guide, let’s say that you are selling t-shirts.